mobashir0155/aside/README.md

 Apps Script in IDE (ASIDE) supports modern, robust and scalable Apps Script development by providing a framework for a local coding environment capable of formatting, linting, testing and much more.

 Here are the main features:

+- **Javascript**

+  Write your code in plain javascript if you have some projects built in javascript

 - **TypeScript**